 A HashSet can be thought of like a HashMap with no values.
 Sometimes, HashSet can make code clearer because it only uses keys, not values.

-A start.
+First example.
 We create a HashSet with Strings.
 The String type is specified in the type itself.
 On the right side of the allocation, by "new HashSet," we use the diamond inference syntax.

 Tip With diamond inference, we do not need to specify the String type.
 The type is read from the left side.